Skip to content

 Clients may prefer to use email for communication, which may be fine when it does not contain sensitive client information.
 However, they should understand the importance of using a two-way, secure private portal when submitting sensitive information.

 What about personal cell phones?
 In today’s tech-driven society, it can be easy for professionals to feel as though they are “always on.”
-Therefore, discretion should be used when it comes to calls on the personal cell phone.
+Therefore, discretion should be used when it comes to calls on their personal cell phones.
 To help avoid burnout, it is vital for professionals to prioritize their mental wellbeing and disconnect when not in the office.
-So personal cell phone calls may be overstepping a healthy work/life balance.
+So client calls on personal cell phones may be overstepping a healthy work/life balance

 How long should an accountant keep client records?